 Historically looked at as a defining event, the Arena World Championship is now shifting to a Seasonal Cup model.

-Hosted in a number of regions, two seasons are planned for 2024, with a total of four AWC Cups (Online Open Brackets) building up to international tournaments such as the Mid-Season Clash and the Dragonflight Grand Finals.
+Hosted in a number of regions, two seasons took place in 2024, with a total of four AWC Cups (Online Open Brackets) building up to international tournaments such as the Mid-Season Clash and the Dragonflight Grand Finals.

-The following graphic summarizes what the Arena World Championship looks like for 2024:
+The following graphic summarizes what the Arena World Championship looks like:

 The Cup Phase